tigrawap/goader/README.md

 ##### Request engines
 `--requests-engine=`
 - `disk` Writes/Reads to/from disk.
 Support for O\_DIRECT is planned  (default engine).
+- `meta` Filesystem OPS against paths, supported right now: `write`, `truncate`, `unlink`, `setattr`, `stat`.
+Supports weighted distribution
 - `null` Does nothing, useful for testing utility itself.
 At the moment reaches 700k requests per/sec
 - `sleep` Requster.
 For testing, sleeps instead of making real requests, also has semaphore of 10 concurrent connections, this emulates database which is bottleneck in the test and often in real life
-- `upload` Uploads (by PUT) and GET files
+- `upload` or `http` Uploads (by PUT) and GET files
 - `s3` See `--help` for s3 params(bucket,keys,endpoint).
 `-url` stands for object key(with usual templating support) must provide endpoint, see list here: http://docs.aws.amazon.com/general/latest/gr/rande.html or use endpoint of your custom object storage with s3 interface
-- `http` Planned.
-Simple single variable method http tester.
-Planned to support url template or weighted urls files list

 ##### URL Template
 - `--url` Defines url/file path template.